American entry into World War I: Views of the elites

-Historians divide the views of American political, social and business leaders into four distinct groupings—the camps were mostly informal:
+Historians divide the views of US political, social and business leaders into four distinct groups:

 The first of these were the Non-Interventionists, a loosely affiliated and politically diverse anti-war movement which sought to keep the United States out of the conflict altogether.
 Members of this group tended to view the war as a clash between the imperialist and militaristic great powers of Europe, whom they deemed to be corrupt and unworthy of support.
 Others were pacifists, who objected on moral grounds.
-Prominent leaders included Democrats like former Secretary of State William Jennings Bryan, industrialist Henry Ford and publisher William Randolph Hearst; Republicans like Senator Robert M. La Follette of Wisconsin and Senator George W. Norris of Nebraska; and Progressive activist Jane Addams.
+Prominent leaders included Democrats like former Secretary of State William Jennings Bryan, industrialist Henry Ford and publisher William Randolph Hearst; Republicans such as Senator Robert M. La Follette of Wisconsin and Senator George W. Norris of Nebraska; and Progressive activist Jane Addams.

 At the far-left end of the political spectrum, the Socialists, led by their perennial candidate for President, Eugene V. Debs, and movement veterans like Victor L. Berger and Morris Hillquit, were staunch anti-militarists.
-They were opposed to any US intervention, branding the conflict as a "capitalist war" that American workers should resist.
+They were opposed to any US intervention, branding the conflict as a "capitalist war" which US workers should resist.
 However, after the US joined the war in April 1917, a schism developed between the anti-war party leadership and a pro-war faction of socialist writers and intellectuals led by John Spargo, William English Walling and E. Haldeman-Julius.
 This clique founded the rival Social Democratic League of America to promote the war effort among their fellow Socialists.